open-policy-agent/gatekeeper/website/docs/expansion.md

 The `ExpansionTemplate` custom resource specifies:

 - Which resource(s) should be expanded, specified by their GVK
-- The GVK of the resultant resources
+- The GVK of the resultant resource
 - Which field to use as the "source" for the resultant resource.
-The source is a field on the parent resource which will be used as the base for expanding it before any mutators are applied.
+The template source is a field on the parent resource which will be used as the base for expanding it before any mutators are applied.
 For example, in a case where a `Deployment` expands into a `Pod`, `spec.template` would typically be the source.
+- Optionally, an enforcement action override to use when validating resultant resources.
+If this field is set, any violations against the resultant resource will use this enforcement action.
+If an enforcement action is not specified by the `ExpansionTemplate`, the enforcement action set by the Constraint in violation will be used.

 Here is an example of a `ExpansionTemplate` that specifies that `DeamonSet`, `Deployment`, `Job`, `ReplicaSet`, `ReplicationController`, and `StatefulSet`